dylan-lang/opendylan/documentation/duim-reference/source/sheets.rst

      If *text-style* is specified, then this is used instead of the default.

-   See also
+   :seealso:

      - :gf:`get-default-background`
      - :gf:`get-default-foreground`

 .. generic-function:: handle-event